 b.
 The second-class estate was aristocratic.
 The third class estate was the common people.
 The rights of the second-class estate were fixed by law and in the eye of the law, everybody is equal.

-3. Social class: The social class is the part of a community that is separated from another part of the cause of social states.
+c.
+The people of first and second-class estates enjoyed social and political rights. - Social class: The social class is the part of a community that is separated from another part of the cause of social states.
 Generally, the people of the society are divided into three classes from three angles-

 a.
 Economic